 - Simple reticle projection method

 - Much more visible emitter glare on the front lens

-Holographic sight uses a laser to project the reticle to the collimating reflector, then to a holographic grating, then mirror the reticle to the shooter's eye.
+Holographic sight uses a laser to project a holographic image, the reticle to the collimating reflector, then to a holographic grating, then mirror the reticle to the shooter's eye.
 Holographic reticle also appears about ~20 ft in front of the user like a red dot, and in many ways it works the same way